 Who, indeed.
-I recently was asked to find a “professional trustee” for an incapacitated woman, Mrs. H., whose husband had died and left her, and their substantial estate, in the hands of neighbors.
+I recently was asked to find a “professional trustee” for a frail elderly incapacitated woman, Mrs. H., whose husband had died and left her, and their substantial estate, in the hands of neighbors.
 The estate plan named several people to act as successor trustee, health care agent, and agent under a durable power of attorney.
 In many ways, it was a very solid estate plan.
-Except that not one of the people named, NOT ONE, wanted to be responsible for a woman with dementia and the liability of dealing with her step-daughters.
-By the time we went to court, had two hearings, paid the “Probate Volunteer Panel attorney,” and coordinate the bond, the failure to anticipate incapacity cost Mrs. H. about $10,000.00.
+Except that not one of the people named, NOT ONE, wanted to be responsible for an elderly woman with dementia and the potential liability of dealing with her step-daughters.
+By the time we went to court, had two hearings, paid the “Probate Volunteer Panel attorney,” and coordinated the bond, the failure to anticipate incapacity cost Mrs. H. about $10,000.00.

-By embracing the reality that your family members may not have the skills to be stellar fiduciaries and that there is no longer an institution which will protect you (and your family), it is more important than ever to make certain that the people (and institutions) named as trustees, executors, and agents are ready, willing and able to assist with “life planning” decisions.
+By embracing the reality that your neighbors, or even family members may not have the skills to be stellar fiduciaries and that there is no longer an institution which will protect you (and your family), it is more important than ever to make certain that the people (and institutions) named as trustees, executors, and agents are ready, willing and able to step in and manage your assets and health care decisions during your potential incapacity.

 For more information, please read this.